George XII: Crisis of Succession

 Following his accession, George XII was forced to sign a decree recognising his half-brother Iulon as heir to the throne, a decision made by the king to avoid a civil war in a kingdom stuck between the Russian Empire and a hostile Persia.
 However, he hoped to nullify the decree in favor of his oldest son David, at the time in Russia's military service, a plan quickly discovered by Queen Dowager Darejan and her sons.

 The family conflict went deeper than a dynastic dispute.
 At the core of the disagreement was George XII's foreign policy, a continuation of his father's largely pro-Russian policy.
 The royal court was divided in two camps – those supporting the king's orientation and those fearing Russian imperialism.
 The latter were led by Prince Alexander Bagrationi.
 King George's decision to send Prince George Avalishvili to Saint Petersburg as a special envoy to assist Ambassador Garsevan Chavchavadze to launch negotiations with Emperor Paul I over a renewal of the Treaty of Georgievsk worsened the situation at home, as it became evident Avalishvili was sent to secure the recognition of David as Crown Prince by Russia.

 Heraclius II's policy of centralizing the kingdom by granting noble fiefs to the royal family had serious consequences.
-Pyotr Buktov, a 19th-century Russian historian, explained the situation in Kartl-Kakheti at the ascension of George XII:
+Pyotr Buktov, a 19th-century Russian historian, explained the situation in Kartli-Kakheti at the ascension of George XII:

 The royal princes, put in charge of an important section of the kingdom at the detriment of the aristocracy, did not even think about submitting themselves to the general interest.
 Each sought to reinforce their party and to become autonomous, or even to spread discord across the kingdom.
 Such a division of authority in such a small state gave the impression of anarchy.